OpenConext-Attic/Stepup-ReadID/README.md

 Every part can be run separately.
 Check "scripts" section of the composer.json file for the different options.

+GitHub Actions are used as CI environment.
+The `composer check` is performed and should pass in order to get a 'green' build.

 Release instructions
 =====================